 This Stupa, one of Nepal’s ancient Buddhist temples, draws devotees of various religions, notably Buddhism.
 Songtsen Gampo, one of the Tibetan Buddhists, is said to have constructed it after accidentally killing his father.

 Several common techniques are still used by local architects for building general structures and architectural ensembles.
 These techniques were the ones that architects adopted from different regions of Nepal in ancient times.
 It just goes to show how right these ancient builders got it.
 The ancient buildings, which still stand, are also a testament to that.

 Learn Nepali Through The Ling App

-Mere Knowledge of this is not enough for your visit to Nepal.
+However, mere knowledge of this is not enough for your visit to Nepal.
 You should learn Nepali before visiting.
-Ling app by Simya Solutions is the best choice on the market.
+The Ling app is the best choice on the market.
 Learn your target language with the help of a game-based system and assess yourself with quizzes and tasks.
-You can search our site on your browser or download the Ling app to learn your target language when and whenever you want.
+You can search our site on your browser or download the Ling app on your Play Store or App Store to learn your target language when and whenever you want.